 BREAKING OUT OF THE WHITE BOX

-Across the design and development industries, too much of the built environment falls into predictable patterns: cookie-cutter “white box” spaces, trend-driven designs, and construction practices that prioritize speed and cost over quality and character.
+Across the design and development sectors, too much of the built environment falls into predictable patterns: cookie-cutter “white box” spaces, trend-driven designs, and construction practices that prioritize speed and cost over quality and character.
 Historic buildings are often torn down rather than thoughtfully restored, while sustainability is treated as a costly afterthought.
-The result is spaces that may look current but quickly date, fail to inspire, and leave lasting ecological and financial costs.
+Many contractors are unreliable, dishonest, and cut corners, resulting in projects that are poorly executed, may look current but quickly date, and leave lasting ecological and financial costs.

 LMNTL PRINCIPLES